eintim/crypto-tools/README.md

 make
 ```
 ## License
-Crypto-Tools is under the MIT license.
+Crypto-Tools is under the unlicense license.
 See the [LICENSE] for more information.